 The jumping split squat quickly elevates your heart rate and ignites many calories in a short time while strengthening and toning your lower body muscles, including quads, glutes, and hams.

 How to: Start with standing upright with your feet together.
-Jump high in the air and land into the lunge position (split-stance).
-Again jump back and land into a lunge but bring your opposite foot forward at this time.
+Jump high in the air and land in the lunge position (split-stance).
+Again, jump back and land into a lunge, but bring your opposite foot forward at this time.

 26. Russian Twist